brainupdaters/drlm/doc/drlm-release-notes.rst

 DRLM is supported on the following Linux based operating systems:

-  * RHEL 5, 6 and 7
+  * RHEL 6 and 7
-  * CentOS 5, 6 and 7
+  * CentOS 6 and 7
-  * Debian 6, 7 and 8
+  * Debian 7 and 8

-If you require support for unsupported Linux Operating System you must acquire a DRLM support contract.
+If you require support for any unsupported Linux Operating System you must acquire a DRLM support contract.